Best Nikon Z lenses

 |

-In December 2021, Nikon released its first “long” telephoto zoom lens with this 100-400mm f/4.5-5.6 S VR.
-They chose to “copy” Sony and its 100-400mm GM when Canon preferred to release a zoom with more focal lengths but a smaller aperture with the 100-500mm f/4.5-7.1L.
+In December 2021, Nikon released its first long telephoto zoom for Z mount, the 100-400mm f/4.5-5.6 S VR.
+Nikon chose a range similar to Sony’s and its 100-400mm GM when Canon preferred to release a zoom with more focal lengths but a smaller aperture with the 100-500mm f/4.5-7.1L.

 Nikon Z 105mm f/2.8 S VR macro